Sitecore/sitecore-ios-sdk/README.md

 ### This repository contains:
  * Source code of the Sitecore SDK for iOS framework
+ * Binaries of the Sitecore SDK for Android framework in releases section

 ## Further Information
  * [Product page on SDN][1]